btrettel/blastersim/to-do.md

 - If I use a constant pressure/temperature CV to model a HPA or CO2 tank, then I'll still need a way to estimate the real gas internal energy and enthalpy.
 Going all the way with a better equation of state and thermodynamic properties might not be much more complex.
 I could make each control volume use a different EOS if I want to avoid iterations associated with a different EOS.
 - Arbitrary displacement vs. force curves, using cubic splines for smoothness
 - Why is there a small amount of backwards motion of the projectile in `test_conservation`?
 Is it due to friction?
+- Post-projectile-exit analysis to wait until plunger impact, but still interpolate to get muzzle velocity.
+- Constraints
+    - plunger impact energy
+    - to prevent projectile damage: maximum acceleration or maximum projectile pressure difference
+- `check_sys`
+    - Time step criteria based on flow rate to empty CV?
+This wouldn't work right if the CV should empty as might be the case for springers.
+I could still check $\Delta m/m$ for each CV.
+    - Try "Lipschitz constant estimate" suggested by Gemini.
+    - Message for check_sys error: `CRITICAL_ERROR_MESSAGE = "Please report this input file to the GitHub. https://github.com/btrettel/blastersim/issues"`
+- Make BlasterSim handle zero volume CVs.
+For zero volume, use pressure on other side of connection?
+What should I do if there are multiple connections?

 ***